 Underground car parks | Fire resistance

-This brochure provides assistance in the fire safety design of steel sheet piles to be used as permanent structural elements in underground car parks or roadworks (tunnels, underpasses, ...).
+This brochure provides assistance in the fire safety design of steel sheet piles used as permanent retaining walls in underground car parks or roadworks (tunnels, underpasses,...).

-It summarises the efforts that have been made on this subject and the verification services provided by ArcelorMittal.
-Furthermore, it includes an easy-to-use verification procedure allowing a simplified assessment of the fire safety of the steel sheet pile structure at the pre-design stage.
+It summarises the results of the full scale laboratory tests performed by ArcelorMittal, and describes one method to verify the stability of the structure under fire loading.
+Furthermore, it includes an easy-to-use verification procedure allowing a simplified assessment of the fire safety of the steel sheet pile structure that can be used in a preliminary design.

 Download